 Hmm.
 Well, the last prop is sort of up to interpretation, but the first two could potentially be solved.
 To do so, I went ahead and watched all 10 Halloween movies and tallied up the deaths — on screen, off screen and with knives.

 I was curious as to why they specifically noted that the kills must occur on screen because there are plenty of times where a dead body shows up that he obviously killed.
-I even clarified this with a confusing chat with the lovely customer service agent, Hannah, from MyBookie.

 Without further ado …